makersacademy/takeaway-challenge/spec/feature_test.md

 So that I can check if I want to order something
 I would like to see a list of dishes with prices

-require './lib/menu.rb'
+require './lib/restaurant.rb'
-menu = Menu.new
+fat_tonys = Restaurant.new
-menu.view
+fat_tonys.menu.view

 -------------------------------------------